-- These meetings are the prime and strongly suggested ways for meeting annual professional development requirements. - o WCC will feature two separate opportunities this fall. - These sessions will consist of a half-day on the main campus (Friday, Nov.
-8) or at the Crossroads Institute in Galax (Friday, Oct.
-4). - o Dual enrollment instructors only need to attend one event.
+- These meetings are the prime and strongly suggested ways for meeting annual professional development requirements. - o WCC will feature two separate opportunities this fall. - o These sessions will consist of virtual sessions on Friday, Oct.
+23 or Friday, Nov.
+6 - o Dual enrollment instructors only need to attend one event.